Mohammed-Abudeeb/Compined-the-arm-parts-on-SolidWorks/README.md

 # Compined-the-arm-parts-on-SolidWorks
 Compined the arm parts on SolidWorks
-*The following pints clearify the steps of compining the parts for the arm:
+*The following points clearify the steps of compining the parts for the arm:
 - Convert the STL files to SolidWorks files
 - Open the assemply and insert the base
 - Insert the waist and make suitable mates between the base and the waist